incuna/incuna-videos/README.md

 Extensions are a way to add often-used functionality the Video model.
 The extensions are standard python modules with a register() method which will be called upon registering the extension.
 The register() method receives the Video class itself and the model admin class VideoAdmin as arguments.

-To register extensions, simply pop a list of them in your settings.py:

-    PROFILE_EXTENSIONS = ('title', 'picture', 'address', 'videos.modules.options.extensions.options')

-For backwards compatibility, extensions can be activated by adding the following to a models.py file that will be processed anyway. eg:
+To register extensions, call Video.register_extensions from a models.py file that will be processed anyway:

     from videos.models import Video
-    Video.register_extensions('title', 'picture', 'address', 'videos.modules.options.extensions.options')
+    Video.register_extensions('chapters', 'speakers', 'myapp.videoextensions')

-If the extension requires it's own models (like the options extension) then the app containing the models will also need to be added to your INSTALLED_APPS.
+If the extension requires it's own models (like the chapters and speakers extension) then the app containing the models will also need to be added to your INSTALLED_APPS.

 ### Adding extensions